networkop/networkop.github.io/source/_posts/2016-01-06-rest-basic-operations.markdown

         self.resp = self.unl.add_object(api_url, data=payload)
 ```

+Take a quick look at how the `api_url` is created.
+We're using `.format()` method (built-into `string` module) to substitute a named variable `{format}` with the actual name of the lab (`self.lab.name`).
+That labname gets appended with an extension by a helper function `append_unl`.
+That helper function, along with the others we'll define in the future, can also be found on [Github][github-helper.py].

 ## Back to TDD

-Now let's use TDD again to add two more actions
+Let's use TDD again to add the last two actions we'll cover in this post.

 * Get list of all Nodes
 * Delete a lab